microsoft/TypeScript/doc/spec.md

 }
 ```

-The class instance type ‘Point’ has the members:
+The class instance type 'Point' has the members:

 ```TypeScript
 interface Point {